TOAST-DOCS/Storage-Object-Storage/en/s3-api-guide.md

 </details>

-### Delete
+### Delete Bucket

-Delete buckets as specified.
-To be deleted, buckets must be empty.
+Deletes the specified bucket.
+The bucket to be deleted must be empty.

 ```
 DELETE /{bucket}